alireza787b/mavsdk_drone_show/README.md

 Single Drone Show Basics using MAVSDK Offboard Control

-**Drone Show Basics with Custom Shapes using MAVSDK Offboard Control
+<h2>Drone Show Basics with Custom Shapes using MAVSDK Offboard Control</h2>

 This repository provides a tutorial on creating a captivating drone show with custom shapes using MAVSDK's offboard control.
 The tutorial showcases the basics of offboard mode in PX4 and demonstrates its capabilities with a single drone.
 Please note that the current implementation in MAVSDK does not support feedforwarding acceleration while setting position and velocity in offboard mode.
 However, this tutorial serves as a starting point to understand offboard control and its potential for coordinating drone shows.